Viv1Yadav/Vivek-Yadav/README.md

-# Vivek-Yadav
+# Opeating System Assignment- By: Vivek Yadav 11809937
-Operating System Lab Project
+Operating System Assignment

 Q_no 3- Write a multithreaded program in C that outputs prime numbers.
 This program should work as follows: The user will run the program and will enter a number on the command line.
 The program will then create a separate thread that outputs all the prime numbers less than